Find Affordable College Courses

 West Lafayette, IN

-Our 2023 rankings named Purdue University - Main Campus the best value school in Indiana for communication and journalism students working on their master’s degree.
-Purdue is a very large public school located in the city of West Lafayette.
+Our analysis found Purdue University - Main Campus to be the best value school for communication and journalism students who want to pursue a master’s degree in Indiana.
+Purdue is a fairly large public school located in the small city of West Lafayette.

 The average tuition and fees for an in-state graduate student at Purdue are $9,992 a year.

-Purdue also made our Best Communication & Journalism Master’s Degree Schools in Indiana list, coming in at #2.
+Purdue did well in our overall quality rankings, too.
+It placed #2 on our Best Communication & Journalism Master’s Degree Schools in Indiana list.

 Read More…